Skip to main content

 Location of work data – handling free text

-Consistently over time, around 0.5% of graduates who indicated the country in which they were employed or due to start a job did not provide any additional postcode or free text location information.
-Although difficult to identify precisely, around 0.3% provided free text information indicating that they refused; didn’t want to or were unable to provide more detailed location information.
+In 2020/21, 0.8% (between 0.5% and 0.6% prior to 2020/21) of graduates who indicated the country in which they were employed did not provide any additional postcode or free text location information.
+Although difficult to identify precisely, across the years, around 0.8% provided free text information indicating that they refused; didn’t want to; were unable to provide more detailed location information or indicated they were remote working or work at various locations.
+In 2020/21 and with the introduction of the drop-down list, this figure dropped to around 0.6%.

-HESA has developed an algorithm for processing free text information; combining with information collected through drop-down menus and mapping postcodes to counties and regions.
+HESA has developed an algorithm for processing free text information; combining with information collected through drop-down menus and mapping postcodes to counties / unitary authorities and regions.

-The processing of free text information relating to UK location of work is more complex and two-fold.
-The first iteration was based on the processing fields used to clean area (ZEMPAREA[12], ZBUSAREA[13]) and postcode (ZEMPPCODE, ZBUSPCODE) information.
+The processing of free text information relating to UK location of work is complex and two-fold.
+The first iteration was based on the processing fields used to clean area (ZEMPAREA[11], ZBUSAREA[12]) and postcode (ZEMPPCODE, ZBUSPCODE) information.
 Cleaned postcode information was mapped to county/unitary authority or region and combined with the cleaned area information.
-Following the collection of 2017/18 data, a second round of more in-depth cleaning was carried out on the free text information supplied in EMPCITY and BUSEMPCITY, using standard area lists for mapping.
-This method was adopted as standard from 2018/19.

 With the enhancement of the derived field mapping process, a large majority of graduates who provided some UK location information could be mapped to county / unitary authority level (derived in XEMPLOCUC / XBUSLOCUC).
 The matching process is specified in more detail within the derived field documents[10] for XEMPLOCUC, XEMPLOCGR, XBUSLOCUC and XBUSLOCGR.

 As a result, from year two, data has been released at a more granular geographic resolution.
 Users of microdata will also notice improvements in geographical resolution and should assess data quality for uses below regional level.
-Improving geographical resolution further remains a priority for HESA, as we are aware of strong user demand for high-resolution place-based analysis.
+Improving geographical resolution further remains a priority, as we are aware of strong user demand for high-resolution place-based analysis.

-We continue to view improvements to geographical resolution as a priority and are currently undertaking a programme of work to evaluate the pros and cons of various options for this, including improvements to the survey instruments and also to the algorithmic approach we utilise in data processing.
+We continue to look to make improvements to the survey instruments and also to the algorithmic approach we utilise in data processing.

 2017/18